Sauteed sugar snap peas with soy sauce and sesame oil is a simple, easy to make and very tasty side dish. A nice variation on eating them raw!

-I also enjoy sauteed sugar snap peas.
-I love how easy it is to make them, and how delicious this simple dish is.
+These sauteed sugar snap peas are delicious.
+I love how easy it is to make them, and how flavorful this simple dish is.
 I’m too lazy to wash and trim the peas, so I usually buy them pre-washed, pre-trimmed and ready to eat, which truly makes this a 10-minute dish.

 - 1 lb. sugar snap peas, end and strings removed

 - 1/2 teaspoon kosher salt

 - 1 teaspoon sesame seeds